-Student evaluation of clinical teaching effectiveness
+Student evaluation of placement

-You have the opportunity to evaluate the teaching effectiveness of your placement supervisor while on clinical placement.
-The link to the evaluation form is located on the clinical course study desk.
-The completed evaluation form can be submitted with your clinical evaluation tools.
-The Course Examiner will read the evaluations and comments made by students at the end of the clinical placement.
-If you have any concerns about the ability of the staff at a facility to provide an effective and supportive experience, follow up communication with the Placement Supervisor may be arranged by the Clinical Education Lead.
+You have the opportunity to evaluate your placement and supervisor at the end of your clinical placement.
+The evaluation form is located on InPlace ANSAT.
+If you have any concerns about the ability of the staff at a facility to provide an effective and supportive experience, please follow up with the your Course Examiner.

-Please ensure that all times the comments that you make are constructive as the outcome of this exercise is to promote the effectiveness of clinical teaching.
+Please ensure that at all times the comments that you make are constructive as the outcome of this exercise is to promote the effectiveness of clinical teaching.